 Students are encouraged to participate in the local food culture as a central aspect of daily life.
 By trying to replicate your diet at home you may miss out on an important part of your host culture.
-Due to the unique living and learning community central to all SIT programs, we cannot separate food and eating communally (including with your host family) from the program experience.
+Due to the unique living and learning community central to all SIT programs, we cannot separate food and eating communally from the program experience.
 Please consider local diet seriously when selecting your program of choice.
 Your admissions counselor is a great resource in better understanding the local diet.

-During your homestays, expect to eat some form of starch (cornmeal is the local staple, but most families eat rice and bread as well), and a meat-based stew or curry.
+Expect to eat some form of starch (cornmeal is the local staple, but most people eat rice and bread as well), and a meat-based stew or curry.
 Additionally, please note that in the cities of South Africa, water is normally clean and potable out of the taps.

 South Africans are great meat eaters, and the concept of vegetarianism or veganism is little known to many of the people living in the areas we will be visiting.
 As serving meat is thought to be a sign of hospitality and respect in South Africa, many of the vegetarian and vegan foods available in the U.S. are not available in South Africa, or may be extremely expensive.
-While you will not be expected to eat meat in the homestay or on excursions if you would rather not (this may require discussion with your host families), students with specific diets should not expect host families or program staff to purchase expensive items to cater to your individual needs.
+While you will not be expected to eat meat if you would rather not students with specific diets should not expect program staff to purchase expensive items to cater to your individual needs.
 You will need to be flexible and sensitive on such matters when interacting with South Africans.